brabect1/sta_basics_course/doc/sta_basics_course.rst

 Exercise 4: Parallel FF-to-FF Paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Objective: Practice timing analysis in cases when there are multiple paths from a startpoint to an ednpoint.
+*Objective: Practice timing analysis in cases when there are multiple paths from a startpoint to an endpoint.
 Contemplate on possibilities of fixing timing violations.*

 .. figure:: png/circ04.png